Ali-Mikael/IS-course/Johnny-Tables.md

 ![Screenshot 2025-02-07 at 11 25 11](https://github.com/user-attachments/assets/fb59a98f-a673-4053-b333-aa131ff356ea)

-By first typing a simple ', i got en error message of: internal server error (forgot to take screenshot, sorry tero don't remove me from the course).
+By first typing a simple ', i got en error message of: internal server error.
 This indicated that the site was vulnerable to SQLinjection, and that I could modify the url to perform my own query.
 Which is exactly what i did